Summer-Research Scholarships for Honors College Students graduating no earlier than May 2024

 - If you receive funding for research from your mentor’s grants or other sources, the total amount you receive may not exceed $5,000; therefore, your Honors College Research scholarship amount may be adjusted accordingly.

-- Accepting an Honors College Summer Research Scholarship requires enrollment in a mentored research course during the ten-week summer session (June 1-August 5).
+- Accepting an Honors College Summer Research Scholarship requires enrollment in a mentored research course during the ten-week summer session (May 22 - July 28).
 Scholarship recipients may enroll in HNRS 3996 or a departmental-equivalent for up to 3-credits.
 The Honors College prefers that your summer research credits be evaluated on a Pass/Fail basis.

-- Scholarship recipients are required to submit either a research poster or paper at the conclusion of the summer session.
-Posters or papers will be submitted to the Honors College as a condition of earning Honors credit for the summer research experience.
-Students are also encouraged to present their work at UNT’s 2023 Scholars Day event.
+- Scholarship recipients must submit a research poster (via PowerPoint slide) or paper at the conclusion of the summer session.
+Those will be submitted to the Honors College as a condition of earning Honors credit for the summer research experience.
+Students must also present their work at UNT’s 2024 Scholars Day event (early April, 2024).

 - Scholarship holders will be able to conduct either on-site or remote research in accord with the wishes of their research mentors, and for at least 20 hours per week, as determined in consultation with the research mentor, in exchange for the scholarship.